 What’s the difference between a ragu and a bolognese?

-Although both of these Italian sauces are delicious and authentic, they are not one and the same.
+Although both of these Italian sauces are delicious, they are not one and the same.
 Ignore the jarred product found on the shelves of the grocery store; authentic ragu is not a simple tomato sauce.
 Ragu is a meat-based sauce, typically made using ground beef, pork, veal, and sometimes lamb.
 In addition to meat, authentic Italian ragu sauce also includes sauteed minced vegetables, white wine, and cream.
 Bolognese uses more tomato sauce and does not include cream.

 Our recipe for 3-Meat Ragu Sauce is dairy-free, as it does not include cream.
 The vegetables we use are carrot, onion, celery, and zucchini.
 Additionally, we substitute beef broth for the wine.